 Meridian real estate is some of the most expensive in Idaho, although Meridian house values don't compare to the most expensive real estate in the U.S.

-Meridian is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Meridian isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Meridian are a mix of both white- and blue-collar jobs.
 Overall, Meridian is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Meridian who work in office and administrative support (15.55%), sales jobs (11.43%), and management occupations (10.21%).

 Also of interest is that Meridian has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.40% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Meridian telecommute to their jobs.
+Overall, about 7.40% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The overall education level of Meridian citizens is substantially higher than the typical US community, as 33.34% of adults in Meridian have at least a bachelor's degree, and the average American community has 21.84%.